TheBitBang/php-svg-framework-SVGF/README.md

 * Programatically modify the attributes of the elements in compliance with the (SVG) 1.1 specification.
 * Programatically modify the style attribute in compliance with the (DOM) Level 2 Style Specification.
 * Access SVG elements using XPath.
+* Programatically create SVG basic shapes.
+* Programatically create SVG texts.
-* Programatically align SVG elements
+* Programatically align SVG elements.
 * Draw preset connectors between points and elements

 ## Usage